The Dark Tower: The Gunslinger - The Journey Begins: Plot

 Hax was Gilead's former cook who was hanged years ago for plotting to poison children for John Farson.
 Roland flashes back to his adolescences and his first experience with death.
 Roland and Cuthbert had overheard Hax plan to poison children and reported the treachery to Roland's father.
 Hax was hung because of Roland's accusations.
 Hax's ghost expresses regret for what his past.

 While touring more of the ruins of Gilead, Roland begins to think of all those he has lost over the years when Martin (the Man in Black) appears.
 Roland attempts to shoot Martin, but the bullets are blocked by magic.
 Martin claims to be able to help Roland to reach the Dark Tower.
 Martin vanishes, and Roland begins his quest to find him, believing Martin is his best resource for finding the Tower.

 Weeks later Roland and Billy come to the fortified city of Kingstown.
 A public hanging of a Not-man is scheduled.
 While waiting for the hanging Roland believes he sees the long dead Susan, but loses her in the crowd.
 As the Not-man is being hung, Roland overhears a second Not-Man and attempts to capture him for the townsfolk.

 After failing to catch the Not-Man Roland enters a tavern and is served by the girl that looks exactly like Susan Delgado.
-The girl's name is in fact "Susan" but not the one Roland use to know.
+The girl's name is in fact "Susan" but not the one Roland used to know.
 Susan tells Roland that Not-Men have been stealing women, many of them her friends, ever since Farson's men came through the territory looking for weapons.

 Later that night Susan herself is taken by the Not-Men.
 Roland promises to prevent history from repeating itself and goes after Susan.
 Billy leads Roland to the Not-Men's lair by following Susan's scent.
 There Roland learns the Not-Men use technology to turn invisible.
 Several women are being held against their will with restraining collars.

 Roland manages to free the girls, who help him kill most of the now visible Not-Men.
 Using his sense of smell Billy is able to help track many of the still invisible Not-Men.
 The last surviving Not-Man takes Susan hostage and uses her as a human shield.
 Billy attacks this Not-Man, but is thrown against a tree limb and impaled.
 Roland shoots the last Not-man and Billy dies from his wound soon after.

 With the death of another friend, Roland only spends a single night with Susan before moving on to his next quest.
 In the present Roland informs Brown that anyone close to him dies.
 However Roland also admits to feeling better after telling his story.
 Having finished his story Roland continues his search for the Man in Black.